Davidcode2/blog/posts/250417-1718-trying_to_synthesize_learnings_on_life_design.md

   - cost benefit analysis
   - opportunity costs
   - statistical thinking
-  - will this make life for my future self easier? (parrish)
+  - will this make life for my future self easier?
+(Parrish)
-- the atomic: the specifc actions we schedule into our day
+- the atomic: the specific actions we schedule into our day
   - our thoughts
-  - decicion making
+  - decision making
   - focus
   - deliberation
   - fallacies
   - mnemonics
   - spaced repetition
-  - ultralearning
+  - Ultralearning
   - happiness
   - expectations